QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Output media** | `m_heat_out`/`m_h_w_lt1` |
 | **Tracked values** | `IN`, `OUT`, `Load`, `Load%`, `Capacity`, `LossesGains`, `LossesGains_top`, `LossesGains_sidewalls`, `LossesGains_bottom`,`CurrentMaxOutTemp`, `GroundTemperature`, `MassInput`, `MassOutput`, `Temperature_upper`, `Temperature_three_quarter`, `Temperature_middle`, `Temperature_one_quarter`, `Temperature_lower` (additional temperature outputs for ground and STES if `reproduce_IEA_ES_Task39` is activated) |
 | **Auxiliary Plots** | 3D-Model of the geometry of the STES, cross-sectional drawing of the STES, temperature distribution over time within the STES, temperature difference to ambient for each STES layer, ground mesh & time-shiftable ground temperature field for `FVM` |

+The mathematical description of the universal stratified (ground-coupled) thermal storage is provided [here](resie_energy_system_components.md/#seasonal-thermal-energy-storage-stes).

 A stratified seasonal thermal energy storage (STES) represented by a 1D multi-layer model of the storage medium.
 Thermal stratification is represented via diffusion and buoyancy effects.
 Loading is modelled with a thermal lance (charging into the layer matching the inlet temperature), while unloading is taken from the topmost layer with a return temperature at `low_temperature`.
 Currently, no indirect loading or unloading is included.